meerkat-manor/rediOps/docs/developers_client_start.md

 # Reading Notes

-The Visual Studio Code, CMDB and Github components can be substitued for other software products such IntelliJ and Bitbucket.
+The Visual Studio Code, CMDB and Github components can be substituted for other software products such IntelliJ and Bitbucket.